 Once an application has been accepted by the Secretary of State, Historic England is automatically a ‘statutory party’ (s.88(3A) 2008 Act and Regulation 3 of The Infrastructure Planning (Interested Parties) Regulations 2010 as amended).
 As such it will be invited by the Examining Authority to the preliminary meeting, and if Historic England wishes it is able to become an interested party, and thus participate in the examination process.

-Sufficiently early consultation of Historic England by applicants during the preapplication stage should minimise the risk of additional information being required once an application has been made to the Planning Inspectorate, which could otherwise result in delays in the examination of the application.
+Sufficiently early consultation of Historic England by applicants during the pre- application stage should minimise the risk of additional information being required once an application has been made to the Planning Inspectorate, which could otherwise result in delays during the examination of the application.
 All relevant issues should if possible have been resolved at the pre-application stage.

-Historic England also produces guidance on a variety of issues relating to the protection and management of the historic environment and they are both made available via the Historic England website.
-In particular, relevant guidance includes:
+Historic England guidance on a variety of issues relating to the protection and management of the historic environment which can be accessed here:

 Other sources of guidance include:

-- The Crown Estate (2010) Model Clauses for Archaeological Written Schemes of Investigation: offshore renewables projects
+The Crown Estate (2021) Archaeological Written Schemes of Investigation for offshore wind farm projects.

 Historic England Contact Details